 The affordable cost of living in Mexico and specifically the Lake Chapala, Ajijic area is one of the major attractions (along with our near-perfect climate) for moving here.
 It has been estimated that the cost of living in Mexico to less than in the United States and Canada.
 However, Focus On Mexico has added a section for cost of living comparisons for the entire USA and Canada…

-There are people who live here (and own a home) on their U.S. government pensions and live a nice lifestyle.
+There are people who live here (and own a home) on their U.S. government pensions.
 However, having said that, the stories that you read that say you can live here on $500 or $600 a month are simply no longer true

 Most people moving to Mexico come for the climate and to enjoy an enhanced lifestyle for less.
 They want to live in the mainstream and get involved in activities, take in local events, do a little traveling, eat out and generally stay active.
 Lake Chapala offers all that and more.